What we’re about

 · Cost - FREE!

-· Departure time on 21st - 9 AM Eastern/8 AM Central (Manistee is Eastern Time)Trip Details
+· Hiking start on the 13th - 9 AM Eastern/8 AM Central (Manistee is Eastern Time)Trip Details

-The trip begins with everyone meeting by the Red Bridge parking lot.
-If you're spending the night on the 20th, that's where the camp sites are.
-And it's where we'll hit the trail from on the 21st.On Wednesday, we’ll hike clockwise starting on the North Country Trail side.
+The trip begins on Tuesday the 12th with everyone meeting by the Red Bridge parking lot.
+This is where we'll spend the night car camping and then hit the trail on the 13th.On Wednesday, we’ll hike clockwise starting on the North Country Trail side.
 We’ll do the entirety of the NCT side, cross the suspension bridge onto the Manistee River Trail side, and then find one of the many camp sites on the MRT side to spend the night.
 Wednesday’s total mileage should be around 12-13 miles.
-Once we start on the trail on Saturday, there isn’t a reliable water source until shortly before we cross over the river, at approximately the 9 mile mark.
+Once we start on the trail on Wednesday, there won’t be a reliable water source until shortly before we cross over the river, at approximately the 9 mile mark.
 Bring enough water to hike that distance without needing to refill.
 Once we cross over to the MRT side, spots to refill water are plentiful and easily accessible.

 On Thursday we’ll hike the remaining 7 or 8 miles back to the trailhead and our cars.